mursalatul/github-doc-gen/README.md

 # github-doc-gen

-Github documentation generator is a automation tool for github repository to create and update documentation whenever you add a file in your repository.
+GitHub documentation generator is an automation tool for GitHub repositories that creates and updates documentation whenever you add a file to your repository.

-When you will add something in your repository <b>UPDATE_DOC.py</b> will be executed by the <b>run_doc_updater_script.yml</b> and new content file will be visible to your <b>DOCUMENTATION.md</b> file by default.
+When you add something to your repository, `UPDATE_DOC.py` will be executed by `run_update_doc_script.yml`, and the new content file will be automatically visible in your `DOCUMENTATION.md` file by default.

 ## Usage

-1. Place the <b>UPDATE_DOC.py</b> and <b>UPDATE_DOC_DATE.py</b> in the root of the repository.
+1. Place the `<b>UPDATE_DOC.py</b>` and `<b>UPDATE_DOC_DATE.py</b>` files in the root of the repository.

-2. Create an github workflow and put the source code of run_update_doc_script.yml.
+2. Create a GitHub workflow and place the source code of `run_update_doc_script.yml` within it.

-3. Open <b>UPDATE_DOC_DATE.py</b> and modify according to your need.
+3. Dont forget to modify `UPDATE_DOC_DATE.py` according to your needs.

-you are done.
+you are done ✅.

 ## Create github workflow